AppsFlyerSDK/appsflyer-react-native-plugin/README.md

 1. Download the Static Lib of the AppsFlyer iOS SDK from here:  https://support.appsflyer.com/hc/en-us/articles/207032066-AppsFlyer-SDK-Integration-iOS#2-quick-start
 2. Unzip and copy the contents of the Zip file into your project directory
-3. Copy RNAppsFlyer.h and RNAppsFlyer.m from `node_modules` ➜ `react-native-appsflyer` to your project directory
+3. Run `react-native link react-native-appsflyer` from of the project root or copy RNAppsFlyer.h and RNAppsFlyer.m from `node_modules` ➜ `react-native-appsflyer` to your project directory

 ![enter image description here](https://s18.postimg.org/gqtlyuneh/Screen_Shot_2018-01-28_at_21.54.10.png)